ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

 .. literalinclude:: code_for_examples/vertex_kernel.py
    :language: python
-   :lines: 5-57
+   :lines: 6-59

 As you see there a few things we should note.
-Firstly the :code:`verbose`, :code:`normalize`, :code:`executor` parameters should be always included in the kernel definition and passed as is, to the father method by calling his :code:`__init__` method.
-All :code:`__init__` parameters should be stored to class method parameters with attributes of the exactly same name, as this is important for the sci-kit learn transformer **Pipeline** and any needed initialization registered in :code:`initialized_` attribute must be registered inside :code:`initialize_` method.
+Firstly the :code:`verbose`, :code:`normalize`, :code:`n_jobs` parameters should be always included in the kernel definition and passed as is, to the father method by calling his :code:`__init__` method.
+All :code:`__init__` parameters should be stored to class method parameters with attributes of the exactly same name, as this is important for the sci-kit learn transformer **Pipeline** and any needed initialization registered in :code:`initialized_` attribute must be registered inside :code:`initialize_` method as an update of the father object.
 If the user decides to overwrite :code:`fit` or :code:`fit_transform` he must call :code:`self.initialize_()` as the first command of any process inside the kernel.
 This allows a valid parameter *resetting* through :code:`set_params`, satisfying an important aspect for **Pipeline** consistency.